 - 2 Tbsp lemon juice

 - 2 Tbsp oil

 - 8-10 pita or flatbread

 - oregano for sprinkling on top if desired

-- Place steaks in a shallow baking dish.
+- Place steaks in a shallow glass baking dish.

-- When you are ready to cook the meat, preheat your oven's broiler.
+- When you are ready to cook the meat, preheat your oven's broiler to medium.

-- Transfer meat to a metal baking pan (glass might crack under the broiler's heat.)
+- Transfer meat to a metal baking pan (the glass might crack under the broiler's heat).

 - With your oven rack in its lowest position, place the baking dish with the meat (and marinade) in the oven and broil for 10-15 minutes, until the juices from the meat run clear when pricked.

 - Remove dish from the oven and transfer meat to a cutting board.
-Cut steaks into slices.
+Cut steaks into thin slices, across the grain.